MicrosoftDocs/sql-docs-archive-pr/docs-archive-a/2014/analysis-services/power-pivot-sharepoint/could-not-load-microsoft-analysisservices-sharepoint-integration.md

 ---
+description: "Could not load file or assembly &#39;Microsoft.Data.Services, Version=3.5.0.0, Culture=neutral, PublicKeyToken=b77a5c561934e089&#39; or one of its dependencies.
+The system cannot find the file specified."
 title: "Could not load file or assembly &#39;Microsoft.Data.Services, Version=3.5.0.0, Culture=neutral, PublicKeyToken=b77a5c561934e089&#39; or one of its dependencies.
 The system cannot find the file specified. | Microsoft Docs" ms.custom: "" ms.date: "06/13/2017"